 Based in Ghent and Leuven, imec performs world-leading research in nanoelectronics, enabling innovative mechatronic applications.
 Some of these include microelectromechanical (MEMs) and nanoelectromechanical systems (NEMs), ranging from smart sensors, actuators and power scavengers, to biochips, micro-implantable appliances and solar cells.

-Various other organizations in Flanders offer dedicated research support for the mechatronics industry.
+Various other organizations in Flanders offer research support for the mechatronics industry.
 To highlight only a few:

-- ReMI – Short for ‘Reliability in Mechatronics and ICT’, the ReMI research centers focuses on the reliable and sustainable performance of systems where electrical energy, automation, electronics, signal processing and ICT play critical roles.
+- ReMI – Short for ‘Reliability in Mechatronics and ICT’, the ReMI research center focuses on the reliable and sustainable performance of systems where electrical energy, automation, electronics, signal processing and ICT play critical roles.

 - Flanders’ Mechatronics Engineering Center (FMEC) – Part of the ReMI research center, FMEC focuses its research and services on the global reliability of electronic systems.
 This includes: electromagnetic compatibility and signal integrity, mechanical and thermal behavior of electronic systems, environmental testing and aging, risk analysis and safety in industrial applications.

 - M&M - The competence center Machine Building & Mechatronics (M&M) seeks to create ‘Factories of the future’ through cross-fertilization.
 It relies on expertise from Sirris, the province of West Flanders, and large industrial partners, research institutes, universities and colleges.
 The knowledge hub fosters tech leadership in Flanders and facilitates sustainable employment for over 30,000 people.